 What is SecureDrop?¶

-While using Tor Browser on your personal computer helps hide your activity on the network, it leaves traces of its own installation on your local machine.
-Your operating system may keep additional logs, for example, of the last time you used Tor Browser.
+While using Tor Browser on your personal computer helps hide your activity on the network, it will leave traces of its own installation on your local machine.
+Most operating systems keep logs, for example, any time an application is used.
+The sensitivity of the information you share and the capabilities of those who may not want you to share that information, should be considered when making these decisions.

 Tor protects your anonymity, but third parties who can monitor your network traffic can detect that you are using Tor.
 They may even be able to do so long after your browser session, using network activity logs.
 This is why we recommend using Tor Browser from a cafe you do not visit regularly.